 Here’s why a pre-approval is an important first step to buying a home:

-You’ll know how much house you can afford.
+You'll know how much house you can afford

 Consumers often over- and under-estimate the credit requirements for a home loan.
 A credit score difference of just 20 points could affect your interest rate enough to price you in or out of the home you want so it’s best to be certain before you begin your search.
 Getting pre-approved will confirm just how much you can afford to spend on a home.

-Shows the realtor you are a serious buyer.
+Shows you are a serious buyer

 You want to get the best attention you can from your realtor.
 Having a pre-approval shows your realtor that you are a strong contender with a specific price range.
 It also allows the realtor to better assist you because they know what you can afford and can narrow their search for you.

-Strengthens your offer with the seller.
+Strengthens your offer

 In a seller’s market, the buyer is often competing against several other offers.
 A pre-approval gives the seller better confidence that the deal will not fall through due to financing issues and can improve your chances of having your offer selected.